jforrest602/projects/MYDFIR_30Day_Challenge_Part4.md

 Now, you have the ability to choose what kind of action you want to take when the rule is triggered.
 Finish by clicking `Create & enable rule`.
 <img width="947" alt="day16-7h" src="https://github.com/user-attachments/assets/b94f1f27-4269-4105-9614-5d76105176b5" />

+This should now provide me with more details to work with, making investigating failed SSH logon attempts much easier.
+These steps were repeated to create a similar security alert for failed RDP attempts.